-Who doesn’t like to a good cat nap in the middle of the day?
+Who doesn’t like to take a good cat nap in the middle of the day?
 GERD sufferers, perhaps.
+Acid reflux and naps often don’t mix well together.
 A study published in the Clinical Journal of Gastroenterology and Hepatology found that acid reflux during naps tends to be worse than when sleeping during the night.
-The study found three strikes against naps for GERD sufferers.
+The study found three strikes against naps for GERD sufferers:

 Strike #1: The number of reflux episodes is significantly higher during naps vs sleeping at night.